NeftaWeb3/toolbox-for-unity/ToolboxSdk/Readme.md

 ### Logging

-By default all logging is stripped out for best runtime performance.
-In order to enable them you have to add NEFTA_SDK_PROD define symbol.
-You can easily toggle this in Utility tab of Nefta SDK editor window:
+By default all logging is enabled.
+In order to disable them, change the define symbol from NEFTA_SDK_DBG to NEFTA_SDK_REL.
+You can also change this in the editor window:
 ![Toggle logging through editor window](../Documentation/ToggleLogging.png)

 ### oAuth sign-in options